michaelplaing/mr_rax/README.md

 This project is set up to use as one of the CMake subprojects in a comprehensive MQTT project(s).

-Some additions and minimal modifications have also been made to Rax itself to support the following functions needed by the above:
+Some additions and modifications have also been made to Rax itself to support the following functions needed by the above.
+These functions have experimental code included to avoid repetitive scanning of node data for the next child node index.

 - raxSeekChildren: Seek a key in order to get its immediate child keys.